George Spangler Farm & Field Hospital

 Indoor & Outdoor site - May be impacted by weather.
 Bring water, sun protection, insect repellent.

-Living historians & docents on-site & programming on Saturdays, June 7-Aug.
-9, 2025.
+Living historians & docents on-site on select dates.

 Hours: